bshoshany/thread-pool/README.md

 ### Including the library

-If you are not using a C++ library manager (such as vcpkg), simply download the [latest release](https://github.com/bshoshany/thread-pool/releases) from the GitHub repository, place the single header file `BS_thread_pool.hpp` in the desired folder, and include it in your program:
+If you are not using a C++ library manager (such as vcpkg), simply download the [latest release](https://github.com/bshoshany/thread-pool/releases) from the GitHub repository, place the single header file `BS_thread_pool.hpp` from the `include` folder of the repository in the desired folder, and include it in your program:

 ```cpp
 #include "BS_thread_pool.hpp"